counterbeing/Vim-Configuration/README.md

 https://github.com/tpope/vim-fugitive

 Git integration within VIM.
 I know I really don't use this enough.
+I use this plugin in a few key ways, so I will outline them in workflows.

+#### Making changes, and commiting them.
+After making changes to a file, you can use `:Gstatus` to stage files for commit.
+A list will pop up, and you can select from the list of unstaged file by hitting the `-`  key.
+Each time you do this, a file will be staged for commit.
+You can move them the other way as well.
+Then, in the same window you can use `:Gcommit` to commit and write a message.
+Here's a video demo.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/AsKGOeonbIs?start=445&end=556&version=3" frameborder="0" allowfullscreen=""></iframe>

 ### Gundo